kospiotr/kospiotr.github.io/wiki/gcp.md

 * `kubectl proxy --port 8081 and open /ui` - proxy traffic to the kubernetes console

 ## Cloud Functions
-Serverless Microservices diren with events
+Serverless Microservices driven with events

+Use cases: Data Processing / ETL, Webhooks, Lightweight APIs, Mobile Backend, IoT

 Key features:
 * write nodejs functions that are triggered with: